Practitioner-scholar. In service of learners across borders.

 Artifact Overview

-This artifact is the final project presentation from RMS-85530-002: Practitioner Inquiry (Fall 2023), titled Shaping Global Partnerships Between Reputable Universities Across the Globe and Universities in Rwanda.
-The presentation constitutes the foundational work of my emerging Dissertation in Practice: it establishes the problem of practice, articulates the purpose and significance of the study, develops initial research questions, and positions my own positionality as a researcher.
+This artifact is the final project paper from RMS-85530-002: Practitioner Inquiry (Fall 2023), titled Shaping Global Partnerships Between Reputable Universities Across the Globe and Universities in Rwanda.
+The paper constitutes the foundational work of my emerging Dissertation in Practice: it establishes the problem of practice, articulates the purpose and significance of the study, develops initial research questions, and positions my own positionality as a researcher.
 The inquiry draws on Knight (2003, 2004), de Wit et al. (2015), and Moshtari and Safarpour (2023) to position the problem within a rigorous theoretical and policy context.

 CPED Principle 4: Field-Based Problem Analysis Using Multiple Frames